temporalio/documentation/docs-src/concepts/what-is-a-delay-start-workflow-execution.md

 ---
 id: what-is-a-delay-start-workflow-execution
 title: What is a Start Delay?
 description: Start Delay determines the amount of time to wait before initiating a Workflow Execution.
-If the Workflow receives a Signal during the delay, it dispatches a Workflow Task and the remaining delay is bypassed.
-Note that Start Delay is incompatible with cron_schedule and is still in the experimental phase.
+If the Workflow receives a Signal-With-Start during the delay, it dispatches a Workflow Task and the remaining delay is bypassed.
 sidebar_label: Delay Workflow Execution
 tags:
     - term